MartinZhang6174/Aim--For-iOS-watchOS/README.md

 19. DONE.
 Add Firebase for login.
 20. DONE.
 Add Firebase for session data storage.
 21. DONE.
 Use Realm to store session data locally.
+22. ONGOING.
+Scale then compress the images before uploading to Firebase Storage.

 # iOS App Snapshots: